blankcode/msipdelta2/README.md

 # Mail Services IP Delta<br>Change Log and Import Lists

-We can dig/nslookup DNS records farely easily.
+We can dig/nslookup DNS records fairly easily.
 Have you ever wished you know what the IPs for a sender were before now?
 This project keeps a running history of the IPs listed in the SPF text records for the services noted below.

 ## Lists are in [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) format